-The DevOps toolchain is fragmented and creates "Islands of Automation" where specific activities are automated but the dependencies and interactions between them are not.
+The DevOps toolchain is fragmented and most teams use multiple tools to automate specific activities like CI, release orchestration, deployments, infrastructure management, etc. This creates "Islands of Automation" since these tools cannot natively talk to each other to exchange relevant information.
+These boundaries between teams and tools are often handled with manual processes like tickets or Slack channels.
 Shippable solves this problem by providing an easy way to connect your islands of automation into continuous, streamlined, stateful workflows.

-State(ful) workflows are designed to remember information generated by every job and resource and make it available to downstream jobs or successive executions of the same job.
-This information could be as simple as the status of the activity all the way up to data about access keys, IP addresses, network configurations, and so on.
-The information needs to be accessible from a systems perspective if you want to achieve Continuous Delivery.
+State(ful) workflows are designed to remember information generated by every job and resource and make it available to dependent jobs or successive executions of the same job.
+This is a crucial component in order to achieve end-to-end Continuous Delivery.

 - A CI job creates information about the commitSha and image/file version that was built, which is then consumed by another job to deploy the correct version into the test environment.